Romulo-Queiroz/Romulo-Queiroz/README.md

 <br />

-I'am a self-taught passionate BackEnd developer from Brazil 🇧🇷</h3>
+I am a junior backend developer from Brazil who loves what I do</h3>

 **About me**